TaljaouiOssama/udacity-project-ml-microservice-kubernetes/README.md

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---
+## Short description of folders and files in the repo
+* .circleci: For the CircleCI build server
+* model_data : this folder contains the pretrained sklearn model and housing csv files
+* output_txt_files: folder contains sample output logs from running ./run_docker.sh and ./run_kubernetes.sh
+* app.py : contains the flask app
+* Dockerfile: contains instructions to containerize the application
+* Makefile : contains instructions for environment setup and lint tests
+* requirements.txt: list of required dependencies
+* run_docker.sh: bash script to build Docker image and run the application in a Docker container
+* upload_docker.sh: bash script to upload the built Docker image to Dockerhub
+* run_kubernetes.sh: bash script to run the application in a Kubernetes cluster
+* make_prediction.sh: bash script to make predictions against the Docker container and k8s cluster
+* README.md: this README file
 ## Setup the Environment

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.